Bettina Cirone: Photographer

 Cirone started working as a photojournalist around 1970, when she was hired during New York City Mayor John Lindsay's administration and assigned to the Lower Manhattan Development City Planning Commission to shoot landmarks in downtown Manhattan.
 In the early 70's she gravitated to capturing images of celebrities like Alec Baldwin, Sigourney Weaver, Kim Basinger, Ben Vereen, Michael Douglas, and Gregory Hines.
 Her photographs have appeared in publications, like Daily News, Newsday, People magazine, New York Magazine, Jet, New York Newsday, The New York Post, and American Photo.
 She has also taken photographs of political figures.
 For two years she was the official photographer for New York City Mayor John Lindsay.
 She has also photographed Ted Kennedy, Jacqueline Kennedy Onassis, John F. Kennedy Jr. and Caroline Kennedy.
 Cirone, who photographed Carolyn Bessette-Kennedy and John F. Kennedy, commented that Bissette "succeeded in souring some of his sweetness".
 She was a contributor to the Vernon Jordan portrait collection held at the New York Public Library.

-Cirone works as much as 18 hours each day.
-She has taken photographs backstage after performances, like the image of Douglas, Weaver, Hines and Vereen after Jelly's Last Jam.
-She has been described as a paparazza.
+Cirone worked as much as 18 hours each day.
+She took photographs backstage after performances, like the image of Douglas, Weaver, Hines and Vereen after Jelly's Last Jam.
+She was described as a paparazza.
 Cirone was hired to photograph Joan Crawford in her apartment for Architectural Digest.

 During an assignment for USA Today, to photograph Peter Boyle, Timothy Hutton and Robert Culp at a pre-production party for Turk 182, Cirone was interviewed about her career.
 She described her preference to photograph celebrities when they are "willing to be photographed", like at celebrity events.
 One roll of black and white film that she took of Dustin Hoffman trying on hats for Death of a Salesman is one of the most well-published works.
 In January 1986, her images were produced for a Playboy pictorial essay entitled "Grapevine: Reviving a Dead Salesman".